Top Secret (role-playing game): Top Secret/S.I. edition

 In 1987, TSR published Top Secret/S.I. ("Special Intelligence"), a revised edition designed by Douglas Niles.
 The TSR Product Code for the revised boxed set is TSR-7620.
 S.I. introduced a more structured gaming environment in which players worked as agents for secret intelligence agency ORION against its evil adversary, WEB.
 Later source books in the product line introduce both supernatural (Agent 13) and futuristic (F.R.E.E.Lancers) adventure settings.
 These settings introduced several recurring characters such as Sebastian Cord and Agent 13.

 The Top Secret brand ceased production in 1992.
 TSR was purchased by Wizards of the Coast in 1997, which in turn was purchased by Hasbro in 1999.

 Combat system

-Top Secret/S.I. uses a fast, simple combat system based on percentages.
-With as little as a single die roll, a player can know not only if a character was hit, but what part of the body was hit and the extent of damage.
+Top Secret/S.I. uses a fast, simple, unified combat system based upon a percentage roll.

-Based on a character's stats, skills, bonuses and penalties, the gamemaster (Administrator) gives that character a certain percentage chance of hitting a given target.
-The player then rolls percentile dice; a result that is equal to or lower than the to-hit percentage succeeds.
-The hit location is determined by the 'ones' digit of the same roll, and hand-to-hand combat damage is determined by the 'tens' digit.
-Weapon damage ignores the 'tens' of the first roll, and requires a second roll based on the weapon's characteristics.
+The original Top Secret uses separate systems for Hand-to-Hand Combat (rock-paper-scissors) and Projectile Combat (two, ten-sided dice).

-For example: the gamemaster might say you have a 74% chance of hitting a target.
-To succeed, you would roll two 10-sided dice (then red representing 10s and the black representing 1s) and get a result that is equal to or lower than that percentage (the lower the better).
-If you rolled a 23, your shot would hit the enemy agent in the right side of the chest.
-A second roll would determine the extent of the damage done to that part of the body.
+Combat is divided into 5-second rounds.
+If necessary, rounds are subdivided into 1 second "phases."
+In each round, Weapon Possession and then Hand-to-Hand Combat are resolved first.
+In each phase, character movement follows Projectile Combat.
+Characters may move up to 15’ per phase.
+Weapon firing order is determined by each weapon's speed and five categories of twenty eight condition modifiers (Drawing, Shooter's Movement, Wounds, Aiming, and, for the initial round, Surprise Factor).